 The city starts to buzz in June.
 Although the Gay Rights Movement started with Stonewall in New York, San Francisco has made LGBT Pride Month something special.

 As a kid, I would go the the Parade with my mom.
 It was magical.
 Seeing friends of the family dressed in drag blowing kisses at the crowds along Market Street was very cool.
 As a teen, in those awkward years searching for my identity, I went on my own.
 It felt comfortable.
 The scene wasn’t about being gay or straight.
 It was about being yourself with pride and without fear.
-During the anniversary year of the Summer of Love, the Pride Parade celebrates diversity.
+This year’s theme, Generations of Strength, celebrates the history and future of struggle for equality.

-Every year, when we line up the motorcycles in the shadow of the Ferry Building, I meet women from all around the world.
+When the motorcycles line up in the shadow of the Ferry Building, you can meet women from all around the world.
 The floats around the corner are finishing up final details and the cheerleaders practice amazing performance maneuvers.
 You have to pre-register to ride though.
 The days of just showing up and joining are long gone.

 June is full of sponsored events and celebrations for Pride.
 It’s about living free and fearless.
 We’re all from the same rainbow.